Welcome to the Waikato Welfare Guardianship Trust

 Committee Members at Welfare Guardian Trust Waikato launch 15 November 2019 held at Hamilton Innovation Park.

-From Left: Cate Anderson (Chairperson), Dee Holmes (rear Trust lawyer), Rosie Paltridge, Sue Simister, (rear) Jane Walker (Trustee), Robyn Wilson (rear), Jeni Hawker (Trustee), Richard Jerram (rear – Trustee), Marion Baird and Rhian Geenty (rear) (not shown is Anne our administration support from Age Concern).
+From Left: Cate Anderson (Chairperson), Dee Holmes (rear Trust lawyer), Rosie Paltridge, Sue Simister, (rear) Jane Walker (Trustee), Robyn Wilson (rear), Jeni Hawker (Trustee), Richard Jerram (rear – Trustee), Marion Baird and Rhian Geenty (rear) (not shown is Anne our administration support).

 Key note speaker at our launch was Waikato Family Court Judge, His Honour Garry Collin, who spoke with humour and eloquence, highlighting the complex variety of human stories needing our collaborative support.